 From September through early November you can find them in overflowing abundance at green-grocers, supermarkets and even at temporary road-side stalls.

 In keeping with the Japanese emphasis on seasonality in eating, fresh raw figs are enjoyed by many at least once every autumn.
-Unlike the way they are in their dried form- rough, overly-chewy, very sweet, and a bit unsightly- when fresh, they are softly textures, delicately- even sublimely flavored, and beautiful to look.
-When in season in Japan, they are also featured in a wide variety of desserts – in yoghurt – or (in my second favorite way to have figs- my favorite is fresh, right off the tree) – stewed in wine.
+Unlike the way they are in their dried form- rough, overly-chewy, very sweet, and a bit unsightly- when fresh, they are softly textured, delicately- even sublimely flavored, and beautiful to look at.
+When in season in Japan, they are also featured in a wide variety of desserts – in yoghurt – or stewed in wine (my second favorite way of eating them figs- my number one is fresh, right off the tree).

 What is left over at the end of the season from one`s personal stash of fresh figs can be made into jam.

 Depicted in ancient Egyptian tomb-paintings, mentioned in the bible, a common motif in Greek and Roman mythology, the fig is one of the most culturally significant plants in human history and it is believed to be one of the oldest- perhaps THE oldest cultivated crop, having first been systemically grown in the Middle-East.
 It spread first to Greece, Italy and Persia by the 9th century BC.
 It took a thousand years to make its way from there to the Iberian Peninsula in the west and China in the east ( by sometime in the 9th century AD).

 It was not until the17th century, however, that figs were introduced to Japan – via China and through the port of Nagasaki.